Growing Grapevines can be very exciting; if you are doing it for the first time.

 Two of them were successfully grown into roots and they are now placed in pots to get ready for the coming winter sleep.

-Planting grape plants in a sweet air growing environment can make great success!
+Planting grape plants in a sweet air environment can make great success!

 When the tender clusters of fruits are turning slowly down, intensive care must be given; to ensure the hanging vines are having good supports.